Daniel-Davies/TreeHacks/README.txt

 Our final parameters were C=1 and gamma=0.001.
 Our five fold cross validation had an accuracy of 90.8% and our test set had a 100% accuracy.

+For gene set enrichment analysis, we used GSEA to run enrichment tests against C7: immunological signatures (189 gene sets) of GSEA's MSigDB database to compare patient sample against healthy samples.

 2. Mapping bacterial genome to find antibiotic-resistance conferring genes